-Students in the civil, industrial, or mechanical engineering programs may use one of the business courses as a technical elective.
-Students in the electrical engineering program may use one of the business courses as a technical elective if they complete the business minor requirements.
+Students in the industrial or mechanical engineering programs may use one of the business courses as a technical elective.
+Students in the civil or electrical engineering programs may use one of the business courses as a technical elective if they complete the business minor requirements.
 Students in the chemical or computer science and engineering program may use business courses as free electives.
-Students interested in a business minor should consult advisers in both the College of Business Administration and the College of Engineering.
+Students interested in a business minor should consult advisers in the College of Business Administration and the College of Engineering.